rsksmart/devportal-1.0/tutorials/tokens/create-a-token.md

 ## Install HD wallet provider

 To connect to the RSK network, we are going to use a provider that allows us to connect to any network unlocking an account locally.
-We are going to use @truffle/hdwallet-provider.
+We are going to use `@truffle/hdwallet-provider`.
 It can be used to sign transactions for addresses derived from a 12 or 24 word mnemonic.

 > You need to have installed Node >= 7.6.

-At terminal, inside the folder token, install it with this command:
+In the terminal, inside the folder token, install it with this command:

 ```shell
 npm install @truffle/hdwallet-provider --save